FatimasCoding2020/TASTE-INDIA/README.md

     - Signup or login to your MongoDB account.
     - Create a cluster and a database.
     - Create four collections in the db: **categories, recipes, subscribers, users.**
     - Add string values for the collections.
-See <a href="#ux-architecture">Structure</a> how the database is set up for this project.
 3. Create the environment variables
     - Create a .gitignore file in the root directory of the project.
     - Add the env.py file in the .gitignore.